zero-savvy/vimz/README.md

 ```

 > [!IMPORTANT]
 > **Sample output**: When benchmarking only one transformation, the output will be visible in the `stdout`.
 However, while benchmarking parallel execution of multiple transformations, the script generates a file (or multiple files, one per given transformation) with a `.output` suffix in the same directory.
 These files contain the standard output of running the `vimz` command directly, as shown in Figure below.
 Nonetheless, the output includes various performance metrics.
-The total proof generation time can be calculated as the sum of two numbers: `RecursiveSNARK creation` and `CompressedSNARK::prove:` from the output.
+> - The total proof generation time can be calculated as the sum of two numbers: `RecursiveSNARK creation` and `CompressedSNARK::prove:` from the output.
+> - `CompressedSNARK::verify:` represents the verification time.

 <p align="center">
   <img width="100%" src="sample-output.png" alt="output">
   <em>VIMz STD output</em>
 </p>

 ## How to Use